mittell/node-cloudinary-setup-v1/README.md

     CLOUDINARY_API_KEY=<Insert your own value here...>
     CLOUDINARY_API_SECRET=<Insert your own value here...>

+Run and debug the application with the dev script:

+    npm run dev

-Build and run the compiled version with the build and start scripts:
+Build and run the compiled version with the start script:

-    npm run build
     npm run start

 ## Contact